 Upper management is clearly insulated by lower sub-par supervisors.
 When problems arise lower supervisors are neither empowered nor savvy enough to authorize compensation or solve the problems.
 Amazingly Chris the local General manger failed to even follow up or come in person to check the work that was performed after all the problems.

 The company touts affiliations of reputable business agencies and services but in no way shape or form shares the levels of commitment and service.
 My hope in taking the time to share my experience is to prevent others becoming victims of Empire Today.
 I would sooner walk on a dirt floor before using Empire Today for any flooring needs.

-Review about: Empire Today Carpet Installation.
+Product or Service Mentioned: Empire Today Carpet Installation.

 Reason of review: Overall .

 Preferred solution: Let the company propose a solution.

 I liked: Saleman and installer were very nice.